exadel-inc/etoolbox-authoring-insider/CONTRIBUTING.md

 * We place dependencies in the alphabetic order of their `groupId`-s except for the `uber-jar` that comes last to allow overlaying bundled dependencies.
 * Use `dependencyManagement` / `pluginManagement` sections of the main POM to specify the common requisites, scope, and config values of dependencies.
 Override them in a dependent POM file only if necessary.

-#### For Java code
+#### For code

-* We stick to the [Code Conventions for the Java Programming Language](https://www.oracle.com/java/technologies/javase/codeconventions-contents.html) and also to the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) in essential parts.
+* In Java code, stick to the [Code Conventions for the Java Programming Language](https://www.oracle.com/java/technologies/javase/codeconventions-contents.html) and also to the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) in essential parts.
-* We use 4 spaces for indentation rather than tabs.
-* Every import is a separate line, no wildcard imports.
-* Avoid static imports (like constants, etc.).
-* Give meaningful names to classes, methods, and variables.
-* Avoid long lines.
-No line should exceed 150 characters.
-Split lengthy lines where appropriate (between method arguments, before ternary operators, etc.).
-* Split lengthy methods into smaller parts.
-A method body must not exceed 20-25 lines.
-* Avoid introducing multi-line lambdas.
-* Observe the proper sequence of declarations: static variables (constants), then instance variables, then constructors, then instance methods, then static methods, then static nested classes.
-* Observe the proper sequence of visibility modifiers: public, then protected, then package-private, then private; public static, then package-private static, etc. You may place a private method immediately after the preceding public if called from this public as a secondary routine.
-* Avoid excessive visibility of classes or class member.
-E.g., do not make a class `public` if it is only called from other classes within this very package.
-In a public class, do not make a method `public` unless it will be called from a class residing in another package.
-* Declare methods that do not have a context (neither read nor mutate the instance fields of a class) as `static`.
-* Do not create methods with number of parameters greater than 4.
-* Use constants: no "magic" numbers and literals.
-* Add `try-catch` blocks to reduce the risk of code termination.
-Never ignore caught exceptions.
-* When unsure, follow the style of the existing code files.

-#### For JavaScript / CSS / LESS code

-* Use the predefined _eslint_ rules to verify code with an IDE such as IntelliJ.
+* In JS code, use the predefined [ESLint](ui.apps/eslint.config.js) rules to verify code with an IDE such as IntelliJ.
-* The rules are automatically applied via a Github workflow when you create or modify a pull request.
 * When unsure, follow the style of the existing code files.

 #### For XML markup files